Skip to content

 Female genital mutilation is a crime in Finland.
 It can be punished with many years in prison.
 It is also a crime to make a girl undergo genital mutilation abroad.

 If you have been through female genital mutilation, a surgical opening operation can be done for you.
 Corrective surgery is also possible.
-Ask for more information at your health centre.
+Ask for more information at your health and social services centre.

 Local information